angelbeshirov/fmi-collaboration/README.md

 	- able to view files in read-only mode
 	- able to edit files simultaniously by multiple users at the same time ... to be continued

+2. TODO
+	- fix navigation to be more responsive